olebole/python-cpl/doc/result.rst

       the recipe terminates – either normally or through an unhandled exception – or until the optional timeout occurs.

-      When the timeout argument is present and not :attr:`None`, it should be a floating point number specifying a timeout for the operation in seconds (or fractions thereof).
-As :meth:`join` always returns :attr:`None`, you must call :meth:`isAlive` after :meth:`join` to decide whether a timeout happened – if the recipe is still running, the :meth:`join` call timed out.
+      When the timeout argument is present and not :obj:`None`, it should be a floating point number specifying a timeout for the operation in seconds (or fractions thereof).
+As :meth:`join` always returns :obj:`None`, you must call :meth:`isAlive` after :meth:`join` to decide whether a timeout happened – if the recipe is still running, the :meth:`join` call timed out.

-   When the timeout argument is not present or :attr:`None`, the operation will block until the recipe terminates.
+   When the timeout argument is not present or :obj:`None`, the operation will block until the recipe terminates.

-   A thread can be :meth:`join` ed many times.
+   A thread can be :meth:`cpl.Result.join` ed many times.

    Like in the foreground execution, the output frames may be retrieved as attributes of the :class:`cpl.Result` frame.
 If any of the attributes is